Enhancing grassland ecosystems while sustaining private, profitable ranching

-The Sandhills Task Force will serve as a facilitator to assist in matching interns with ranchers.
-The Sandhills Task Force will support the internship relationship in several ways, but ultimately, the internship is a relationship between the intern and the host ranch.
-Partial funding to support this program come from a Nebraska Environmental Trust and the National Fish and Wildlife Foundation.
+The Sandhills Task Force will serve as a facilitator to assist in matching interns with ranchers and will support the internship relationship in several ways, but ultimately, the internship is a relationship between the intern and the host ranch.
+Partial funding to support this program comes from a Nebraska Environmental Trust and the National Fish and Wildlife Foundation.
 Click here to learn more about the Nebraska Environmental Trust and the National Fish and Wildlife Foundation.

 Application & Questions